Retirement Planning Guide (FSRDS)

 HR/RET adjudicates all Foreign Service retirement cases and determines the actual amount of the final annuity, based on the laws and regulations in effect at the time of retirement and on the certified service history data.

 Normally, the Department of State is able to complete the final adjudication of fully documented claims within 90 days of receipt of the retirement package.
 However, the processing time for each case will vary depending on a number of variables, including whether there are any outstanding prior service issues, complex divorce issues, the time of year the application is received and whether the retirement package submitted is fully developed and accurate.
-Once the retirement claim is finalized, the Office of Retirement provides each retiree a statement of benefits and other important information, including when annuity payments will begin.
-HR/RET then sends the retirement application and related records to the State Department’s Retirement Accounts Division (RAD) in Charleston, South Carolina.
+Once the retirement claim is finalized, the Office of Retirement provides each retiree a Statement of Benefits and other important information, including when annuity Pay will begin.
+HR/RET then sends the retirement application and related records to the State Department’s Annuity Pay Branch (ANP) in Charleston, South Carolina.

-Annuity Payments/Income Tax withholding - RAD handles all retiree payments, including annuities, survivor benefits, insurance premiums, etc. Retiring employees may direct RAD to withhold federal income tax from their annuity by completing form W-4P.
+Annuity Pay/Income Tax withholding - ANP handles all retiree pay, including annuities, survivor benefits, insurance premiums, etc. Retiring employees may direct ANP to withhold federal income tax from their annuity by completing form W-4P.
 [Note: Federal taxes are withheld as if the retiree were married and claiming 3 withholding allowances unless the retiree instructs the Department of State to do something different.]

 Annuitant Newsletter - HR/RET sends retirees an annual newsletter during the fall Open Season to inform them of changes in health insurance benefits plans and the COLA for the following year.
 The Annuitant Newsletter also includes Form DS-5026, to enable those receiving an FSPS Annuity Supplement to report income from the previous year to retain eligibility for the Supplement.
 Failure to report such income by January 8 each year could result in cancellation of your Annuity Supplement.

-Retirement contribution letter - RAD sends new Foreign Service retirees a retirement contribution letter by mail not later than January 31 of the year following their retirement.
+Retirement contribution letter - ANP sends new Foreign Service retirees a retirement contribution letter by mail not later than January 31 of the year following their retirement.
 Annuitants should retain this important document in their personal records in order to calculate the portion of their yearly annuity that is not taxable.
-See: IRS publication #721, “Tax Guide to US Civil Service Retirement Benefits, Part II” at www.irs.gov; or http://apps.opm.gov/tax_calc/index.cfm.
-If you do not receive a letter from the Retirement Accounts Division with the amount of your mandatory contributions by February 15 of the year following your retirement, you should contact RAD at PayHelp@state.gov. )
+See: IRS publication #721, “Tax Guide to US Civil Service Retirement Benefits, Part II” at www.irs.gov .
+If you do not receive a letter from the Annuity Pay Branch with the amount of your mandatory contributions by February 15 of the year following your retirement, you should contact ANP at PayHelp@state.gov.)

 FSRDS Offset - HR/RET monitors the FSRDS Offset program to adjust annuities when retirees turn age 62, and adjusts the annuities of those retirees who did not pay Peace Corps or military deposits and are eligible for Social Security.

 Reemployment with the Federal Government - When a Foreign Service annuitant is reemployed in Federal service on a part-time, temporary or intermittent basis (WAE), annuity benefits may continue, subject to a cap on total compensation (WAE salary/annuity) per calendar year and a limit of 1,040 hours worked per appointment year.
-You can request an audit of your earnings from the Retirement Accounts Division (PayHelp@state.gov) to avoid exceeding your salary/annuity cap.
+You can request an audit of your earnings from the Annuity Pay Branch (PayHelp@state.gov) to avoid exceeding your salary/annuity cap.

 If a Foreign Service annuitant is reemployed under a full-time Civil Service, Legislative, Judicial or Presidential appointment, payment of the employee's annuity is suspended.
 At the conclusion of the appointment, payment of the annuity will resume, together with intervening cost of living adjustments (COLAs).